LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 To include these files in a directory listing, use the `-a` flag.
 You may be surprised by how many files show up if you run `ls -a` in your home directory!

+#### Change your Location with `cd`

-Speaking of directories, if you ever forget which directory you are in, `pwd` (short for "print working directory") will remind you.
+Speaking of directories, if you ever forget which directory you are currently in, `pwd` (short for "print working directory") will remind you.

 You can change your directory with `cd`, e.g. `cd mycooldirectory`.
 `cd` has a couple tricks: